bhoffman0/CSAwesome2/_sources/Unit3-If-Statements/topic-3-4-else-ifs.rst

    :answer_b: x is zero
    :answer_c: x is positive
    :correct: a
-   :feedback_a: When x is equal to -5 the condition of x < 0 is true.
+   :feedback_a: When x is equal to -5 the condition of x &lt; 0 is true.
    :feedback_b: This will only print if x has been set to 0.
 Has it?
    :feedback_c: This will only print if x is greater than zero.
 Is it?